Vishwa0220/customers-docs/HA_DR_Architecture_Documentation_dt.md

 ### DC–DR Incremental Backup & Restore

 Overview:
-- Periodic incremental backups are taken at DC and restored to DR at a configurable interval.
-Default: every 30 minutes.
+- Manual periodic backups are taken at DC and manually restored to DR at administrator-defined intervals.
+Default recommendation: every 30 minutes.

 Process:
-1. Perform MongoDB logical/physical and file backups at the DC (incremental dumps or snapshots).
+1. Administrator or manual cron job performs MongoDB logical/physical and file backups at the DC (incremental dumps or snapshots).
-2. Compress and transfer backup archives to the DR system via SCP (port 22).
+2. Compress and manually transfer backup archives to the DR system via SCP (port 22).
-3. The DR restore agent validates archives and restores MongoDB data and files to their locations on the DR server.
+3. Administrator manually validates archives and restores MongoDB data and files to their locations on the DR site servers.

 Behavior:
-- DR instance remains active and continuously running (services can be available).
+- DR instance can remain active and continuously running (services can be available for testing).
-- Data on DR is updated on each restore based on the configured interval (≈ every 30 minutes by default).
+- Data on DR is updated on each manual restore based on administrator-defined intervals (≈ every 30 minutes recommended).
 - Initial downtime: the first restore to a new DR environment requires downtime on DR while the baseline restore completes — depends on production data size (typical order: ≈ 1 hour; varies).
-- Sync duration: ≈ 30 minutes per incremental cycle (depends on data volume and configured frequency).
+- Sync duration: ≈ 30 minutes per incremental cycle (depends on data volume and transfer frequency).
-- RPO is bounded by the backup interval (default 30 minutes).
+- RPO is bounded by the backup interval (default 30 minutes recommendation).

 Notes and operational considerations:
 - Ensure sufficient DR storage and retention for incremental chains.
 - Validate incremental chain integrity and version compatibility during each transfer.
-- DR services may be kept active for read access; consider whether application-level write suppression is required on DR depending on your failover policy.
+- DR services may be kept active for testing/read access; **DR activation for production traffic requires manual administrator intervention**.

 #### Incremental Backup & Restore Workflow